£100k - £20m

 Buying at auction can be a great way to get the property you want and a great competitive price, but you can’t just go in blind.
 Invest your free time into researching the type of property you want.
 This way, when you come to looking through auction catalogues, you’ll know what you want and therefore which auction will be worth your time attending.

 Get your finances in place beforehand

 This is the most important aspect.
-Confidence in your financial situation, knowing how much you have available to you, is a great starting place.
-Ensure your finances are in place before the auction, it will decrease the risk of your offer falling through, as well as keeping your stress levels low.
+Confidence in your financial situation and knowing how much you have available to you, is a great starting place.
+If your finances are in place before the auction, it will decrease the risk of the purchase falling through, an losing your deposit.

-This is where we come in, we’re here to make the experience – or at least the financial side of it, simple, smooth and quick sailing.
-Our underwriters will deal with the paperwork, ensure everything is in place and sort out any documents etc that need to be ready quickly and efficiently, so that you are able to purchase your property with no financial worries.
+This is where we come in, we’re here to make the purchasing experience simple and smooth.
+Our underwriters will deal with the paperwork, ensure everything is in place and sort out any documents that are needed quickly and efficiently, so that you are able to purchase your property with no financial worries.

 Visit the properties you’re interested in

 One thing you should keep in mind is there is always a reason why a property is at auction, and it is your job to find out what that reason is.

 Understanding what issues come with a property means that you can take this into consideration when bidding, this way you can be ahead of the game and prepare any possible additional finances that you may need.